pragatikohli/caeliusProject/README.md

 # Chatbot Project

 This is a chatbot project implemented using Java Swing for the user interface and MySQL database hosted on AWS RDS for storing data.
+It is able to answer the queries that are already present in the database , can perform mathematical operations and can tell the current time, date as asked.
+For something that is not there in the database it makes use of external search engine services.

 ## Features